Status: Log Reports

 Summary

-The Log Reports section provides a clean interface for admins to view the history of those whom have attempted to access the server.
-It provides a way to search, filtering, and downloads.
-For more information about Querying from the Web UI, please click here.
+The Log Reports page provides a clean interface to view the history of those whom have attempted to access the server.
+It provides a way to search, filter, and download results.